|

 The following are State mandates and local laws governing AB 75 Project programs:

-- Local Ordinance No. 316-00, passed by the Board of Supervisors and effective December 28, 2000, amends the City Administrative Code to allow for payment of claims for indigent health services to private hospitals and physicians from State tobacco tax funds.
-SB 12 Maddy funds are also distributed under this authority.
+• Local Ordinance No. 316-00, passed by the Board of Supervisors and effective December 28, 2000, amends the City Administrative Code to allow for payment of claims for indigent health services to private hospitals and physicians from State tobacco tax funds.
+SB 1773 Alarcon and SB 12 Maddy funds are also distributed under this authority.